 What is Grammarly?

 In short, Grammarly is a tool that checks your writing and points out grammatical and spelling errors, among other things.

-Grammarly is available as an online editor, a browser extension, and even as a keyboard for your smartphone.
+Grammarly is available as an online editor, browser extension, and even a smartphone keyboard.

 This tool is meant to replace a human proofreader, and even though it has got a lot of good things going for it, it still needs improvement.

 So, what does Grammarly do exactly?

 Grammarly has many valuable benefits and features and constantly works on new features.
 Some of their features are robust and refined, and some still have a long way to go.
 Let’s dig in.